iPaoloTM/UNITN-JavaWeb-MineSweeper/README.md

 # UNITN-JavaWeb-MineSweeper
-A simple java web project where you can play minesweeper
+A simple java web project where you can play minesweeper as a web application